Kayla Shiao/WRBB Sports

 “I just talked about how proud I was of them, to come back the way we did throughout the season,” Keefe said of his message to the team.
 “And, you know, we were not in a great spot early on, losing seven in a row in Hockey East to start the season.
 And to get to where we got to, it just showed the leadership and the pride and type of team that we had.”

 But the bar for this program is set higher than that, and Keefe is the first to admit it.
 For the second straight season, Northeastern’s first half was marked by significant injury misfortune, inconsistency, and bad losses that compounded into extended losing streaks.
-And for the second straight season, the Huskies rattled off a huge second-semester winning streak and finally became the team everyone envisioned when the year began — but ultimately fell short because of their poor start.
+And for the second straight season, the Huskies rattled off a huge second-semester winning streak and finally became the team that was promised when the year began — only to ultimately fall short of the tournament because of their poor start.

 “For us, getting to the NCAA Tournament is our goal coming in every single year, and it’s not going to change next year,” Keefe said.
 “So from that standpoint, it’s disappointing.
 You know, that was the ultimate goal.
 We thought we had a good enough team coming into the year to be playing in two weeks.
 So yeah, there’s factors, there’s reasons.
 But at the end of the day, we didn’t get there, and that’s disappointing for us.”

-While much of next year’s roster remains up in the air — and there will be plenty of time to dissect that in the coming weeks — Northeastern’s foundation begins with their netminder.
+While much of next year’s roster remains up in the air due to NHL departures and the transfer portal — and there will be plenty of time to dissect that in the coming weeks — Northeastern’s foundation begins with their netminder.
 After taking the reins from the best goalie in program history, Cameron Whitehead started 34 of Northeastern’s 35 games as a freshman, finishing with a .917 save percentage and having made the most saves of any goalie in Hockey East.

 “It’s huge, having Whitehead in there [going forward],” Keefe said.
 “He’s going to be one of the top goalies in college hockey, so we know that we have that coming back, and that’s where it starts for us.”